Haschmi/2016-02-17-queens-python-novice/01-numpy.md

 ~~~

 The output tells us that `data` currently refers to an N-dimensional
 array created by the NumPy library.
 These data corresponds to
-arthritis patient's inflammation.
-The rows are the individual patients
+iteration numbers from the Mandelbrot Set.
+The rows are varying real parts with a fixed imaginary part
-and the columns are there daily inflammation measurements.
+and the columns are varying imaginary parts with a fixed real part.
 We can see
 what its [shape](reference.html#shape) is like this:

 ~~~ {.python}